18F/digital-acquisition-playbook/pages/4-primers.md

-# (Primers) Basic Training for Cross-Functional Team
+# (Primers) Basic Training for Cross-Functional Teams

 Understanding these five practices and concepts can help improve the digital acquisition capability of your teams.
 These are: